PawelBocian/Bounce-Floating-Edition/README.md

 ## Introduction
 ---
-Hello, I am glad to see you reading this file.This Game was programmed using java to pass subject at Warsaw University of Technology.
+Hello, I am glad to see you reading this file.
+This game was programmed using java to pass subject at Warsaw University of Technology.
 I am aware that code style isn't clean but I did as much as possible to make it understandable for all of you.
 Any questions send via mail at : **boocianpawel@gmail.com**